 4.30 Reach Bozenkill Road (County Route 253) and turn left.

-5.10 The LP reaches the boundary for the Wolf Creek Falls Preserve, which is owned by the Mohawk Hudson Land Conservancy.
-After crossing a large culvert on the road, the LP turns right and uses the preserve’s red-blazed trail.
+5.10 The LP reaches the boundary of the Wolf Creek Falls Preserve, which is owned by the Mohawk Hudson Land Conservancy.
+After crossing a large culvert on the road, the LP turns right onto the preserve’s red trail.
 Several other unmarked paths intersect, but stay on the red trail.
 There are several small waterfalls in the stream on the right.
-The trail crosses Wolf Creek and turns left on the blue trail and crosses the stream (no bridge).
-On the right, there is a railroad culvert that the creek passes through.
-Fifty yards further on the red trail ends at a junction with the white trail.
+The trail crosses Wolf Creek on a log bridge, with a rustic handrail.
+As you cross the stream, you will see, on the right, a culvert over which a railroad crosses.
+In another 250 feet, the red trail ends at a junction with the white trail.
 The LP turns left onto the white trail.
-An interesting detour is to take the white trail to the right 150 feet to an old stone washing operation where gravel was washed and loaded on railroad cars at a siding.
+An interesting detour is to take the white trail to the right 150 feet to an old stone washing station where gravel was washed and loaded onto railroad cars on a siding.

 36.1 Wolf Creek Falls.
 2013 [MARK TRAVER]

-5.40 The blue trail ascends along side Wolf Creek passing several larger waterfalls.
-The trail passes through a stone wall which marked the boundary between two “great lots” from the land grants of the 1700s.
+5.40 The white trail ascends along Wolf Creek, passing several large waterfalls.
+The trail passes through a stone wall that marked the boundary between two “great lots” from the land grants of the 1700s.

-5.60 Reach a 4-way intersection where the LP turns left on the white blazed trail.
+5.60 Reach a four-way intersection.
+Here, the LP turns left onto the blue trail.
 Bear left at a Y-intersection, staying on the blue trail.

 5.80 Reach an intersection with the yellow trail.
 Turn left and follow the yellow trail south, crossing a “musical” bridge where you can tap out a tune on the foot treads.
-Rejoin Bozenkill Road where the LP turns right to follow the road.
+In 500 feet, reach Bozenkill Road and turn right to follow the road.

 7.30 Turn right onto Colliton Road (also known as Ostrander Road) and then right onto Bozie Hollow Road.
 Pass the old Ostrander Cemetery on the left.
 There is little blazing from here to the Schoharie Turnpike.

-8.40 Cross railroad tracks and the Albany/Schenectady County line where Bozie Hollow Road changes to Bozenkill Road again.
+8.40 Cross railroad tracks and the Albany/Schenectady County line, where the name of the road changes to Bozen Kill Road.
 The Bozenkill Falls can be heard through the fencing on the right.
 A gristmill was once at its base.
 (DO NOT LEAVE THE ROADWAY - DO NOT TRESPASS OR YOU WILL BE ARRESTED) The rail line was built by the Delaware & Hudson Railroad in 1863 and is now operated by SMS Rail Lines.